 On 26th September 2016 at 4:40am, My Sweetheart couldn’t fight anymore and passed away peacefully, gracefully and still as beautiful as the first day I saw him.
 I lay beside him, holding his hand.
 He chose then to leave this life and with it, he took a great big piece of my heart.

 So I guess that makes me a widow.
-We weren’t married but if we were it wouldn’t have made me love him any more than I already do.
 So I’m on this journey that I never wanted to take.
 I don’t know where it’s going but I’ll try to look out the window and I’ll try to admire the view……

 My blog is dedicated to life, love and death.